 - A large drive up unit.

-The benefits to an outdoor parking space include the lower rental rate, higher height restrictions if the space if covered and no need for a lock, plus some spaces you will be able to pull the vehicle through verses backing the vehicle into the space potentially causing damage.
+The benefits to an outdoor parking space include the lower rental rate, higher height restrictions if space is covered, and no need for a lock, plus some spaces you will be able to pull the vehicle through versus backing the vehicle into space potentially causing damage.
 You can easily fit anything from a small car to a large boat or RV in most outdoor parking spaces.
 When considering this option, also keep in mind what the typical weather patterns are in the area.
-If you have constant rain like Seattle, maybe the drive up unit makes more sense.
-If you are in a temperate zone like the East coast, outdoor parking is great for most vehicle during most of the year (outside of snow storms and heavy spring storms).
+If you have constant rain like Seattle, maybe the drive-up unit makes more sense.
+If you are in a temperate zone like the East coast, outdoor parking is great for most vehicles during most of the year (outside of snowstorms and heavy spring storms).

-A drive up storage unit would provide a more sheltered and secure space.
-Think of the standard one car garage when you consider a 10×10 unit.
-Be sure to keep in mind the height of the vehicle when thinking about renting a drive up unit.
+A drive-up storage unit would provide a more sheltered and secure space than outdoor car storage.
+Think of the standard one-car garage when you consider a 10×10 unit.
+Be sure to keep in mind the height of the vehicle when thinking about renting a drive-up unit.
 Most commonly storage heights range between eight and ten feet, with the door being around a foot shorter.
-Also keep in mind that storage units are estimated sizes.
+Also, keep in mind that storage units are estimated sizes.
 For example, if your vehicle is nineteen feet long then the unit should at least be 25 feet long.
 Renting a storage unit at 20 feet in length will not be enough space for the vehicle to fit and the door to close.
-The same principal applies to the width of the unit.
+The same principle applies to the width of the unit.
 Most facilities only offer widths up to ten feet with the doorway being around eight feet.

-A temperature controlled drive up unit is recommended for storing antique vehicles, long-term vehicle storage and seasonal vehicles such as jet skis and snow mobiles.
-You want to keep in mind the same information we just reviewed for the standard drive up unit.
-The only difference is typically the temperature controlled option – otherwise the unit is essentially the same.
+A temperature-controlled drive-up unit is recommended for storing antique vehicles, long-term vehicle storage, and seasonal vehicles such as jet skis and snowmobiles.
+You want to keep in mind the same information we just reviewed for the standard drive-up unit.
+The only difference is typically the temperature controlled option – otherwise, the unit is essentially the same.
 Sometimes, however, these units have electronic doors and they are often taller and wider allowing for small RVs and boats.
-Be sure if you are considering this option to visit the property and the actual unit, and take measurements to make your sure vehicle will fit and has enough clearance to easily drive in and out of the storage unit and have the door closed.
+Be sure if you are considering this option to visit the property and the actual unit, and take measurements to make sure the vehicle will fit and has enough clearance to easily drive in and out of the storage unit and have the door closed.

 Following these tips to storing a vehicle will ensure a stress-free and easy rental experience.
-You can decide whether an outdoor parking space will be sufficient, or if you want to opt for the drive up storage unit for more protection.
-If you are unsure which option is best, simply talk with your property manager and he or she can help you decide.
-And if you are ready to move your vehicle to storage, you can rent your vehicle storage unit or reserve your outdoor parking space online 24/7.
+If you are unsure, talk with your property manager and they can help you decide.
+If you’re ready to move your vehicle to storage rent your vehicle storage unit or reserve your outdoor parking space online 24/7.